Istaiteh/first_rail_app/README.md

 # README

-This is the project of the lynda ruby on rails esential which I created by following the videos with some coppied code from the excercised.
+This is the project of the lynda ruby on rails esentials which I created by following the videos with some coppied code from the excercised.